SumoLogic/sumologic-documentation/docs/alerts/monitors/create-monitor.md

 <img src={useBaseUrl('img/monitors/new-monitor-playbook.png')} alt="Playbook" style={{border: '1px solid black'}} width="800"/>

-In this step you can add a **Playbook** to run in response to an alert.
+In this step, you can add a **Playbook** to run in response to an alert.

 1. **Text Playbook**.
 Enter instructions for how to handle the alerts resulting from the monitor.
 This allows admins to codify tribal knowledge for an on-call so that they know what to do upon receiving an alert.
 Markdown is supported.
 For an example, see [Alert details](/docs/alerts/monitors/alert-response/#alert-details).
 1. **Automated Playbooks**.
 Select an existing playbook from the Automation Service to run when an alert is fired.
 For more information, see [Automated Playbooks in Monitors](/docs/alerts/monitors/use-playbooks-with-monitors/).